A Peano curve from mated geodesic trees in the directed landscape: One-sided volume accumulation: The proof of Proposition

 \section{One-sided volume accumulation: The proof of Proposition \ref{t:va}}

 In this section, we provide the proof of Proposition \ref{t:va}.
 Since the arguments here are naturally suited to the discrete setting, we will first work with LPP and prove an analogous volume accumulation result in LPP (Proposition \ref{t:vaexp}), and then finally use the convergence (Proposition \ref{prop:6}) of exponential LPP to the directed landscape to transfer the result.
-We recall the discussion on LPP from Section \ref{sec:import}, particularly the notation introduced just after \eqref{eq:66} since it will be used for the rest of the paper.
-We shall work in the standard space-time coordinates: for $q=(q_1,q_2)\in \ZZ^2$, we define $t(q)=\frac{q_1+q_2}{2}$ and $x(q)=\frac{q_1-q_2}{2}$.
-That is, \textbf{only in this section}, whenever we write $q=(x,t)$, we mean that $t(q)=t$ and $x(q)=x$.
+We recall the discussion on LPP from Section \ref{sec:import}, particularly the notation introduced in Section \ref{s:lppnotation}.
+Importantly, \textbf{only in this section}, we shall use space-time coordinates by default, that is, whenever we write $q=(x,t)$, we mean that $t(q)=t$ and $x(q)=x$.
 Let $\mathbb{L}_{n}$ denote the anti-diagonal line $\{t=n\}$, and for any (up/right) path $\gamma$, define $\gamma(t)=x(q)$ where $q$ is the point (necessarily unique if there is one) where $\gamma$ intersects $\mathbb{L}_{t}$.